ewels/CPT-Bootstrap-Carousel/README.md

 ---------
 * __1.9.2dev__
   * Separated settings option for _Show Caption / Titles?_ into two, one for each.
+  * Fixed minor front end bug when using background images.
+Thanks to @thendigital
 * __1.9.1__
   * Titles and captions now show if present, independently of each other (previously both needed to be filled in)
     * You can hide them by leaving blank, or setting _Show Slide Titles / Captions?_ to False in the settings